cryptobrig/vertstack/README.md

 # The VERT Stack

-A web application dev stack, prepared for a wide range of production scenarios.
+A web application development stack, prepared for a wide range of production scenarios.

 #